 Specifically, the plan highlights the performance and reliability of our transportation system, including rail transport.
 When trains and railways run efficiently, we reduce opportunities for accidents.
-Among many key components, Transport 2030 will invest $10.1 billion for transportation infrastructure to help eliminate bottlenecks and build better trade corridors and improve performance and reliability.
+Among many key components, Transport 2030 will invest $10.1 billion for transportation infrastructure to help eliminate bottlenecks and build better trade corridors, and improve performance and reliability.

 In Budget 2016, we invested $143 million over three years on a cash basis to sustain existing measures and support new and expanded activities related to rail safety and the transportation of dangerous goods.

 With the National Trade Corridors Fund, we are building on the commitment to address urgent capacity constraints and freight bottlenecks at major ports of entry.
 Investments will target congestion and inefficiencies across Canada, and along the busiest rail and highway corridors around the Greater Toronto Area.
-Budget 2017 includes our commitment to provide $2 billion over 11 years to support the Fund’s activities.
+Budget 2017 included our commitment to provide $2 billion over 11 years to support the Fund’s activities.
 At least an additional $5 billion will be provided through the Canada Infrastructure Bank to address trade and transportation priorities.

 Additional investment in Budget 2017 includes $16.4 million over five years to Transport Canada to ensure proper maintenance and repairs to federally managed roads, bridges, rail systems, and ports, so that they are able to withstand the effects of natural disasters, climate change, and extreme weather.
 We are proactively ensuring these transport systems, especially railways, are properly taken care of to reduce the potential for accidents.